 In the era of global competition, Japanese companies are expected to have in-depth dialogue with investors, which is sometimes tense but yet collaborative, to show company policies and initiatives to enhance "the ability to earn" and create medium-to-long-term sustainable value at the same time.
 The institutional investors which expressed to implement Japan's Stewardship Code to take one end of our country growth strategy, reached 190 in June 2015, and Japan's Corporate Governance Code was enforced from June 1, 2015.
 Both of them require full accountability, and corporate reporting such as integrated reporting is more important than ever, as a tool of the dialogue with investors.
 The International Financial Reporting Standards ("IFRS") and other aspects of "accounting" will continue to be one of the effective means for such dialogue, but the effectiveness of non-financial information such as ESG (Environment, Social and Governance) is currently drawing attention.

-In order to secure adequate human resources to achieve our purpose, we have established a framework which shows the direction to be pursued by our people.
-Specifically, we have defined five aspects of professional competency which we are expected to have: technical capabilities, which constitutes a basis to secure audit quality; business acumen, global acumen and relationships, which are necessary to conduct audit and advisory engagement with deep insight; and whole leadership which drives the delivery of value out of the above.
+In order to secure adequate human resources to achieve our purpose, our firm has established “PwC Professional”, a framework which shows the direction to be pursued by our people.
+Specifically, our firm has defined five aspects of professional competency which we are expected to have: technical capabilities, which constitutes a basis to secure audit quality; business acumen; global acumen; relationships, which are necessary to conduct audit and advisory engagement with deep insight; and whole leadership which drives the delivery of value out of the above.
 Further, our firm is focusing on taking full advantage of technology, which we believe is more efficient tool for the provision of professional services.
 Our firm intends to provide more effective and efficient professional services, so that our audit achieves higher quality and provides more valuable professional service.